-Nearly 4 million veterans live with a disability recognized by the VA.
+Nearly 4 million veterans live with a disability recognized by the VA and many are curious aout how to get SSDI.
 While the VA provides benefits intended to ease the financial burden you may face with a disabling condition, in some cases you may require additional assistance.
 In such cases, it is often possible to qualify for both VA benefits and Social Security Disability Insurance (SSDI).

 While most people applying for SSDI benefits are disqualified from receiving disability benefits if they continue earning money from work, your VA benefits are considered “non-work” compensation.